My husband says, “You okay? You look… defeated.”

 I don’t want to get messages from people telling me they’ve been there, or that I’m brave, or that depression lies.
 I don’t want to sift through those messages and experience that bittersweet human connectivity, that little blip of commiserative comfort that is a pale shadow of contentment.
 I don’t want to nestle down into this, make it my “thing.”
 Nobody wants depression to be their “thing.”

-It’s not the books, dear husband.
+It’s not the books, Husband.
 It’s not you.
 It’s not our lives together, not anything you did or didn’t do, not anything the kids did or didn’t do.
 I just fell apart a little.
 I’ve fallen, and I can’t get up, ha ha ha, like that Life Alert commercial from the ‘90s.
 I wish I could press a button and someone would come lift me by the armpits and plunk me back on my feet again.

 When I think of what real, blissful, easy joy feels like, I cry.
 Because I know.
 I remember what it feels like.
 I know I am supposed to be feeling it.
 Why can’t I?
 This is called… there is a name for this, a name I know but can’t remember because one of the things depression does is steal your intelligence.
 It saturates your brain in the wrong chemicals and makes you slow.
 Like when you go out in freezing temperatures and all your blood pools around your vital organs and leaves your hands all hollow and useless.
 I’m using all my mental energy on going through the motions, trying as hard as I can to enjoy the enjoyable.
 But I am still present enough to know that watching myself do all the right things from over my own shoulder is not an ideal way to move through life.